inputlogic/django-api-starter/README.md

 rm requirements.init.txt
 ```

-A note on `requirements.init.txt` vs `requirement.txt`:
+A note on `requirements.init.txt` vs `requirements.txt`:

-> `requirement.init.txt` installs the latest versions of each package.
+> `requirements.init.txt` installs the latest versions of each package.
 >
 > If you have problems with the packages installed from `requirements.init.txt`,
 > try installing django-api-starter's `requirements.txt` instead.
 It contains